Mvb1122/Halloweener/README.md

  - Comment your own ideas here:

    - The World stops time for 9 seconds, letting only the user send messages in the channel.
-   - TWOH lets them erase any ammount of messages they want (basically purge a channel if they desire).
    - SP can do the same as TW, but can freeze time for 10 seconds.
    - Six Bullets.
 Idk what it'd do but it belongs here.
    - GER can speak during timestops and erase 7 messages from the initial command (Would delete the user's message and resend it as the bot's).